nickmmark/ecmo-calculations/README.md

 Thus it is more accurate to empirically measure the performance of each cannula.
 Each manufacturer provides the measured flow/pressure curves for each cannula.
 As a clinician it is necessary to consult the different cannula pressure/flow curves to determine the expected pressure drop and flow acheivable with a given ECMO configuration.
 Unfortunately this requires consulting many different PDFs to find the necessary information.

 This is a simple web app that combines all the data together, making it easier to compare cannula and determine expected flows/pressure drops.

+I used the published flow/pressure curves for each cannula, abstracting the data using [WebPlotDigitizer 4.0](https://apps.automeris.io/wpd4/) and plotted a polynomial curve to fit the datapoints.
+This equation was used to plot the curves.

 ## Recircualtion